MicrosoftEdge/MSEdgeExplainers/SetDefaultSinkId/explainer.md

 ## Non Goals
 - A change notification for default audio output is not in scope of this project.
-- Any permission policy requirement for calling the API is not in scope of this project.
+- Requiring a permission policy for calling the API.
+Since permission is gated on the speaker_selection permission, access to the API is already reasonably constrained.
-- A change of the sinkId property for default device id, which continue to return default device id by using an empty string.
+- A change of the sinkId property for the default device ID.
+It will continue to return the existing default device ID (an empty string).

 ## Use Cases